 Homoeopathic medicine for Type 2 Diabetes will do wonders without side-effects

-Homeopathy given for Type 2 Diabetes will show gradual improvement and not sudden but without side-effects so its more advisable to take homeopathy and not just metformin or insulin derivatives.
+Homeopathy given for Type 2 Diabetes will show gradual improvement and not sudden but without side-effects so its more advisable to take homeopathy and not just metformin derivatives.
 Regular use of anti diabetic medicines may give rise to heart problems and thyroid disorders, especially when taken for more than 1 year.

 Treatment of any kind of Type 2 Diabetes in homeopathy will do wonders for you but in long term especially when a constitutional remedy is selected.

 Type 2 Diabetes homeopathic treatments are easy but only in the hands of an expert.
 Don’t fall for commercial chains of homeopathic clinics promising you the sky.
 Always look for homeopaths with MD degree and not just BHMS or LCEH